micha/resty/README.md

 Resty
 =====

+*If you use resty and want to help maintain it, please let me know and I'll add you to the repo.*

 Resty is a tiny script wrapper for [curl](http://curl.haxx.se/).
 It provides a simple, concise shell interface for interacting with [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) services.